Mount Makiling

 Why is Mount Makiling Important?

-Geologically, Mount Makiling’s volcanic origins and proximity to the Philippine Fault Zone offer insights into Luzon’s tectonic past, with its nutrient-rich terrain supporting lush lowland dipterocarp forests, montane mossy forests, and diverse ecosystems.
+Geologically, Mount Makiling's volcanic origins and proximity to the Philippine Fault Zone offer deep insights into Luzon's tectonic past, with its nutrient-rich terrain supporting lush lowland dipterocarp forests, montane mossy forests, and diverse ecosystems.
 Biologically, it harbors over 2,000 plant species, including endemic flora like the rare, foul-smelling Rafflesia manillana, vibrant Medinilla magnifica, and timber giants like narra and molave, alongside a wealth of orchids, ferns, and epiphytes.
-Its fauna is equally remarkable, with endemic species such as the Philippine deer, long-tailed macaque, and over 150 bird species, including the Luzon hornbill, Philippine hawk-eagle, and migratory grey-faced buzzard, thriving in its forests.
-Reptiles like the Philippine cobra, amphibians like the Luzon fanged frog, and insects like the Common Bluebottle butterfly further enrich its biodiversity.
+Its fauna proves equally remarkable, with endemic species such as the Philippine deer, long-tailed macaque, and over 150 bird species, including the Luzon hornbill, Philippine hawk-eagle, and migratory grey-faced buzzard, thriving in its forests.
+Reptiles like the Philippine cobra, amphibians like the Luzon fanged frog, and insects like the Common Bluebottle butterfly further enrich its immense biodiversity.

 Conservation Efforts and Challenges Facing Mount Makiling